Limited bandwidth warning

 The last name he had on Steam (BroTimeLoganR) points out this was the account he used during his stream on 4/16/2018

-The display name he was using while griefing in Fortnite on 2/19/2018, notice the similar naming structure in the custom URL
+The display name of the other individual that was present during the griefing in Fortnite on 2/19/2018, notice the similar naming structure in the custom URL

 The display name is actually the name you will find on iBreezyy's YouTube channel;